TL;DR

 The UK private medical insurance market can be complex, with dozens of providers and policies to choose from.
 This is where using an expert, independent PMI broker like WeCovr makes all the difference.

-As an FCA-authorised broker with high customer satisfaction ratings, our role is to help you navigate the market and find the perfect policy for your needs and budget.
+As an FCA-authorised broker with high customer satisfaction ratings, our role is to help you navigate the market and find a strong fit for your needs for your needs and budget.

 Why use WeCovr?